siqueiranetopedro/Pipeline_to_GoogleCloud_BigQuery/README.md

 - Creating automated data quality checks
 - Building reusable code that handles different data sources

-**Real Results:**
-The pipeline processed actual sales data and found some interesting insights:
-- Europe: $2,909.94 in total sales (our best market)
-- North America: $2,569.83 in sales
-- Asia: $1,869.92 in sales

-Top selling products were laptops, furniture, and electronics.

 ## How to Run It

 **What you need:**